 You have the right to withdraw consent to the processing of your personal data at any time.

-As your personal data is stored on our IT infrastructure, and shared with our data processors, it may be transferred and stored securely outside the European Union.
+As your personal data is stored on our IT infrastructure, and shared with our data processors, it may be transferred and stored outside the UK.
 Where that is the case it will be subject to equivalent legal protection through an adequacy decision, reliance on Standard Contractual Clauses, or because the transfer is to an international organisation for important reasons of public interest under Article 49(1) (d) UK GDPR.

-The data controller for your personal data are the Cabinet Office, the Foreign, Commonwealth and Development Office, the United Nations Framework Convention on Climate Change Secretariat, and the United Nations, acting jointly.
+The data controllers for your personal data are the Cabinet Office, the Foreign, Commonwealth and Development Office, the United Nations Framework Convention on Climate Change Secretariat, and the United Nations, acting jointly.
 The lead data controller is the Cabinet Office.
-The contact details for the data controller are: Cabinet Office, 70 Whitehall, London, SW1A 2AS, or 0207 276 1234, or firstname.lastname@example.org.
+The contact details for the lead data controller are: Cabinet Office, 70 Whitehall, London, SW1A 2AS, or 0207 276 1234, or firstname.lastname@example.org.

-The contact details for the data controller’s Data Protection Officer are: email@example.com.
+The contact details for the lead data controller’s Data Protection Officer are: email@example.com.

 The Data Protection Officer provides independent advice and monitoring of Cabinet Office’s use of personal information.